 If you're unsure about what type of finish is on your cork floor, soak a rag with mineral spirits and rub it on a small area of the floor.
 If the finish turns cloudy and comes off on the rag, then the floor has a wax finish.
 Polyurethane will not be affected by mineral spirits.

-If your cork floor has a wax finish, the U.S. General Services Administration (GSA) recommends removing the existing wax finish by buffing with mineral spirits or solvent wax remover and 00-steel wool discs on an electric buffer.
+If your cork floor has a wax finish, remove the existing wax finish by buffing with mineral spirits or solvent wax remover and 00-steel wool discs on an electric buffer.

 Spot Repairing Cork Floors